-Teachers align art instruction with the California State Standards in all the core curricular areas.
+Teachers align art instruction with the California State Standards in all core curricular areas.
 Through the various arts disciplines, teachers enhance their instruction to deepen student understanding of content.
-Students connect and apply what they learn through various mediums of art to subject areas such as history and language arts.
+Students connect and apply what they learn through arts enrichment to various areas such as history and language arts.
 Connections are also made to careers in visual and performing arts and entertainment.
 Because art has no language barriers, it is accessible for all students.

 All students in transitional kindergarten through sixth grade are provided direct instruction in the arts disciplines during school hours and offered a myriad of after-school classes in the areas of dance, music, theater, and visual arts.

 Classroom teachers offer varying levels of art instruction.
 Some offer weekly fine art projects; integrate theater, dance, fine arts and crafts into their curriculum; take classrooms on arts-based field trips; teach Japanese calligraphy; or produce plays, musicals, or art-based projects to supplement and strengthen their classroom curriculum.

 In third through sixth grades, students can participate in the VW Choir, a performance based group that meets weekly for an entire year.
 Students perform original compilations as well as contemporary and “old favorites” with professional singers, songwriters and musicians.
 Not only do students gain experience performing, but they learn about singing in rounds, parts, unison, harmony, and solo.